MIMO Channel Estimation using Score-Based Generative Models: Preliminaries

 \subsection{The Score of a Distribution}

-An important assumption of this paper is that wireless channels are assumed stochastic.
-This is a realistic assumption for real-world wireless environments, that has been extensively used in both theoretical \cite{loyka2001channel,weichselberger2006stochastic} and practical works \cite{o2019approximating}.
-We let $p_H$ denote the distribution of high-dimensional wireless channels for an arbitrary environment.
-The \textit{score} of $p_H$ at a point $\mathbf{H}$ is defined as \cite{vincent2011connection}:
+An important assumption of this paper is that wireless channels are sampled from a distribution.
+This is a realistic assumption for real-world wireless environments, that has been extensively used in both theoretical \cite{weichselberger2006stochastic} and practical works \cite{o2019approximating}.
+Let $p_H$ denote the distribution of complex-valued MIMO channels for an arbitrary, stochastic environment introduced in Section~\ref{subsec:system_model}.
+The \textit{score} of $p_H$ at $\mathbf{H}$ is defined as \cite{vincent2011connection}: